 That’s handy because, with the launch of the Hero10 Black, the Quik app has become an integral part of the GoPro ecosystem.
 For example, you can now cable up a GoPro to your Android or iOS phone, to transfer your videos straight into the Quik app.

 A standalone subscription to Quik costs US$9.99/£9.49 per year or US$1.99/£1.79 per month, largely for the 25 filters and 18 royalty-free music tracks, but also for a suite of editing tools as well as tools for slo-mo, fast and freeze.
 As a GoPro subscriber, you'll get everything for free, though you will have to log back into your account to access content on the cloud.

 GoPro subscription benefits #5: discounts

 Meanwhile, lifestyle products, such as GoPro's Mezcal floating sunglasses, Weekender 30-litre backpack, and all clothing, are offered at a 20% discount.
 You can get discounts on a maximum of 10 items per subscription anniversary year.

-Of course, the most significant discount you can get with a GoPro Subscription is the one you'll get on a new GoPro camera.
-The good news here is that it actually applies to up to three new GoPro cameras per year – current models come with a $100 discount for members if bought directly from GoPro.
+Of course, the most significant discount you can get with a GoPro Subscription is the one you'll get on a new GoPro camera after your first year – current models come with a $100 discount for members if bought directly from GoPro.

 GoPro Subscription: verdict

 A GoPro Subscription and the Quik app together are an ecosystem designed to take away a few pain points of owning and heavily using a GoPro, specifically through no-fuss replacements and cloud storage for all of your videos.
 The 50% discount in the first year, make it a service that is worth trying and see how much you actually use the features